How prize draw win sent mother and teen daughter to edge of space in Virgin Galactic

 Fast forward to Thursday 10 August and the unbelievable opportunity became a reality.

-The mothership VMS Eve took off from New Mexico at around 3.30pm UK time, and after reaching an altitude of around 44,500ft, just above the range of most commercial aircrafts, VSS Unity was released at around 4.17pm UK time – rapidly accelerating from around 350mph to a speed topping 2,000mph.
+The mothership VMS Eve took off from New Mexico at around 1530 BST, and after reaching an altitude of around 44,500ft, just above the range of most commercial aircrafts, VSS Unity was released at around 1617 BST – rapidly accelerating from around 350mph to a speed topping 2,000mph.

 As the plane approached an altitude of 200,000ft, the passengers were given the all-clear to unbuckle and experience zero-gravity, at which point they immediately reached for the plane’s 17 windows – as it swiftly flipped upside down to grant them a better view of Earth.